ABOUT

 Sewer System

-A sewage collection and treatment is provided for Coal Harbour and Quatsino First Nation.
-For emergencies involving the sewer system call the Coal Harbour Sewer Technician at 250-230-0404 or the Regional District of Mount Waddington Operations Manager Patrick Donaghy at 250-956-3301
+A sewage collection and treatment plant is provided for Coal Harbour and Quatsino First Nation.
+For emergencies involving the sewer systems please call the Coal Harbour Sewer Technician at 250-230-0404 or the Regional District of Mount Waddington Operations Manager, Patrick Donaghy at 250-956-3301.

 Bylaw No. 809 Coal Harbour Street Lights

-If a street light is burned out or for more information about street lighting services, please contact the Regional District Operations Manager Patrick Donaghy at 250-956-3301.
+If a streetlight is burned out or for more information about street lighting services, please contact Nadine Weldon at the Regional District Office, at 250-956-3301.

 Water System